Exam BDD Framework >

 Usage

-Queues are empty: [e-mq-clean]_myQueue, myAnotherQueue_
+Queues are empty: [{mq-clean}]_myQueue, myAnotherQueue_

 Queues are empty: myQueue, myAnotherQueue